Asset Tap

 asset-tap --list-providers

-# 2. Verify it appears in mock mode (confirms config parsing)
+# 2. Verify it works in mock mode (confirms config parsing)

 # 3. Test with real API (required to validate response parsing)